Can Magnolia Trees Be Transplanted?

 Use a shovel with a long, sharp blade.
 Dig at least 2-3 feet deep.
 Start digging vertically downward, but at a depth of 2 feet, change the angle of the shovel to 45 degrees moving toward the center of the root system.

 Gently pull out the root ball and place it on the burlap.
 Take care not to shake the soil off the roots.
-It is better if you get another person to help as the roots can be quite heavy.
+It is better if you get another person to help, as the roots can be pretty heavy.

 Move the magnolia without delay to a new location.
 If the distance is long, use a wheelbarrow.